 He was into drugs, which I was too naïve to understand.
 I’d drive him and his friends in my Dad’s Ford F-150 blue truck to St. Cloud and we’d hang out at any number of people’s houses smoking weed and even though I was oblivious then, I know now they’d do other things too.

-One time a girl threatened to throw herself out the second story window.
+One time, a girl threatened to throw herself out the second story window.
 She didn’t, but it was still dramatic.
-She probably would have just broken a leg, unless she landed on her head, but we imagined she’d splat on the ground, guts hanging out, as if she had jumped from the 30th floor of the IDS building, like someone recently had into the Crystal court downtown Minneapolis.
+She probably would have just broken a leg, unless she landed on her head, but we imagined she’d splat on the ground, guts hanging out, as if she had jumped from the thirtieth floor of the IDS building, like someone recently had into the Crystal court downtown Minneapolis.

 After some time, I heard rumblings he was cheating.
 Our friends, to get me to see the light, invited me over to Rob Ferry’s one night.
 Rob Ferry was fun and always had the latest car because his dad worked at a local car dealership.
 I was totally unknowing, just excited to see him when I went to Rob’s.
 I found out that he had been making out in the basement vault with one of the older girls in our circle.
 After that I told him to go away and proceeded to move on with my life.
 He decided then that he wanted me and only me.
 He started leaving notes in my locker every day slipping them through the small slits and stopping by.
 He would stare at me across the pod.
 I ignored him, and then briefly talked to him one night at a party, where I told him to go to hell and dropped my lit cigarette in his beer.

-Eventually he got under my skin.
+Eventually, he got under my skin.
 I mean, Adam Driver, right?
 After my shift at the local restaurant, I would sometimes climb a ladder to get into his second-floor bedroom at night and then would leave early in the morning out the front door.
 He was only one of two of his siblings living at home, so as teenagers live in their own little circle, we thought no one knew.
 They did, of course.
 I wonder what my parents were doing.
 I had too much freedom.

-From there we spent almost every waking moment together and a lot of the time was with his friends who I adored and adored me.
+From there, we spent almost every waking moment together and a lot of the time was with his friends who I adored and adored me.
 We coordinated our whole lives.
-I practically moved into his house and became a part of the huge, fun family of 13 siblings and all the spouses and kids.
+I practically moved into his house and became a part of the huge, fun family of thirteen siblings and all the spouses and kids.
 We would snuggle out on the back porch on the second floor with the TV just inside the sliding door and watch Star Trek.
 I’d smoke out the window of his bedroom.
 We’d just drive for hours, listening to music and talking, we’d camp every weekend in the Summer out in the field on the lake at his sister’s place.